Back to all posts

 You’ve done the hard part, and now it’s time for the moment of truth.
 Checking for leaks is the most critical final step of this project.
 A tiny, slow drip might not seem like a big deal, but over time it can lead to water damage, mold, and costly repairs.
 Taking a few extra minutes to be thorough here will give you peace of mind and ensure your hard work pays off.
 This final check confirms that you’ve created a secure, watertight seal that will last for years.
 Don’t rush this part; a patient and careful inspection is your best defense against future plumbing headaches.

-Turn the Water Back On Slowly
+Slow and Steady: Turning the Water Back On

 Head back to your main water supply and turn the handle very slowly, just a quarter turn or so.
 You should hear the water begin to flow back into the pipes.
 Letting the system fill gradually prevents a sudden surge of pressure, which could damage your new connection if it isn’t perfectly set.
 Once the pipes are full, open the main valve the rest of the way.
 Immediately check your new shut-off valve for any obvious drips.
 For extra certainty, place a dry paper towel under the valve and leave it there for a day.
 This simple trick is great for catching any sneaky, slow leaks you might otherwise miss.